http4k/http4k/src/docs/guide/modules/serverless/index.md

 #### AWS Lambda integration
 Since [**http4k**](https://http4k.org) is server independent, it turns out to be fairly trivial to deploy full applications to [AWS Lambda](https://aws.amazon.com/lambda), and then call them by setting up the [API Gateway](https://aws.amazon.com/api-gateway) to proxy requests to the function.
 Effectively, the combination of these two services become just another Server back-end supported by the library.
 This has the added bonus that you can test your applications in a local environment and then simply deploy them to AWS Lambda via S3 upload.

+In order to achieve this, only a single interface `AppLoader` needs to be implemented.

 This is far from a complete guide, but configuring AWS Lambda and the API Gateway involves several stages:

 1. Users, Roles and Policies for the API Gateway and Lambda.